 0T – which means there are no allowances left for that employment but tax will be deducted at the appropriate rates.

-You can find a list of common tax code letters on the GOV.UK website.
+You can find a list of common tax code letters on GOV.UK.

 You may be employing your PA on a part-time basis, so your employee may well have another job.
 If they do have another job, you may be told to use a BR code against the wages that you pay them.
-This is because all of their tax free amount will be used against the other job and so any wages from you need to be taxed at 20% (BR) to ensure there is no underpayment at the end of the year.
+This is because HMRC assume all of their tax free amount will be used against the other job and so tax any wages from you at 20% (BR) to help ensure there is no underpayment at the end of the year.
 You can see an example of how this works in 'Jenny'.
-(Note however, that there are many other reasons why your employee may have a code of BR and as such you must not assume they have another job if code BR is issued to them).
+(Note however, that there are many other reasons why your employee may have a code of BR and as such, you must not assume they have another job if code BR is issued to them).

 If your employee is earning only a small amount in the other job, which when added together with the earnings from your employment does not exceed the personal allowance, then they can contact HMRC and ask them to split the allowances so that they do not have tax deducted by either employer.
-If they wish to do this, they should contact HMRC on the Income Tax Helpline 0300 200 3300 (Textphone 0300 200 3319).
+If they wish to do this, they should contact HMRC.

 There is nothing you need to do with regard to this, but it is important to be aware of it as it is a routine part of the PAYE lifecycle.